aliahmad39/TMDB-App/README.md

 # TMDB (The Movie Database) App
-TMDB is an Profession Android App built to display All Avialable Movies At TMDB site.
+TMDB is an Professional Android App built to display All Available Movies At TMDB site.

 # Functionality
 - Communication with a WebService(Rest Api) using Retrofit